 PS: Many of you have asked for it, here’s a Patreon link.
 Basically you subscribe a couple of bucks of month, which collectively accumulates into steady subscription revenue for this site.

 For those of you who care, I’m Tammy Robert.
-I’m a writer, but pay the bills consulting in media and public relations.
+I’m a writer, but pay the bills consulting in political strategy, media and public relations.
 Feel free to email me anytime about either at firstname.lastname@example.org